OSINTI4L/DuckyScript-Payloads/Payloads/Tunnel_Rat/README.md

 **3)** If found, the pager channel locks to the target network access point (AP) to optomize the radio for handshake capture.

 **4)** The pager then checks to see if a handshake has already been captured, else performs a deauthentication attack against the target network, waits 60 sconds, and re-checks.
 If a handshake is not present the attack loops until a handshake is captured.
 > Note: The payload only checks to see if .22000 ("Hashcat format") handshakes have been captured.
+However, all additional file formats are still saved.

 **5)** Once a handshake has been captured the radio channel lock is lifted returning the radio to its default scanning environment.